Learn about WildBlue internet

 Launched in 2004, WildBlue was a satellite internet provider that brought broadband speeds to remote areas in the United States.
 By 2009, WildBlue had grown to be one of the top 20 internet service providers in the United States, with more than 400,000 subscribers.

-That same year, looking to add new satellite internet areas to its service, Viasat acquired Wildblue.
+That same year, looking to add new satellite internet areas to its service, Viasat acquired WildBlue.
 The merger, combined with Viasat’s high-capacity satellite technology, made it possible for thousands more families to get high-speed satellite internet services in rural neighborhoods.

 In 2017, Viasat retired the name Wildblue and stopped offering new WildBlue satellite internet service plans.
-However, to serve loyal customers who already had Wildblue, Viasat continues operating legacy plans—not to mention offers serious speed upgrades to customers who want more from their satellite internet.
+However, to serve loyal customers who already had WildBlue, Viasat continues operating legacy plans—not to mention offers serious speed upgrades to customers who want more from their satellite internet.

-These radio waves carry the digital data that make up the text in your emails, the links you click to shop online, and the photos you load on Instagram.
+These radio waves carry the digital data that make up the links you click while shopping online, the messages you email to coworkers, and the photos you load on Instagram.

 I’ve been very happy with Viasat Internet service and the contact people when I need to speak to someone are super friendly and know what they are talking about!
 I’ve used their service now for over 2 years and had them twice before when they were Wild Blue and Exede but now Viasat…I’m a happy internet customer.
 Thank you Wild Blue, Exede, and Viasat for making living in the country a lot better!Cindy

 I was with the big cable company for internet for decades and moved to the country where they don’t do service.
 We searched for a satellite service and we were SO lucky to find Exede (Viasat)!
 They have terrific satellite service, improving all the time, and their plans are increasing which works perfect for us.Nancy

 I have been an Exede (Viasat) customer for 5.5 months with NO issues.
-We are happy with the service we have…see more » received and the performance of the internet & phone.
+We are happy with the service we have received and the performance of the internet & phone.
 It is not perfect but no system is.
 Even the service we had in town had issues.
 We actually had a lot more problems in town than we have had since moving to the country.
 Thank you, Exede!Jeannie